DiatomStudio/Piccolo/Piccolo_Software/Controllo/README.md

 ####notes
 To correctly draw imported SVG drawings, SVG's should be exported with all lines expanded and no compound shapes.

-The svg size should be less than 300 x 300 px.
+The sag size should be less than 300 x 300 px.

 Piccolo should be connected to your computer via usb before starting Controllo.